cslarsen/csl.name/_drafts/python-jit-compiler.md

 instruction.
 So RAX now holds the constant `0xdeadbeefed` (the constant is a bland play on one of the MACH file format magic numbers on macOS systems).

-Next, the `imul` instruction multiplies the numbers in the RDI and RAX registers, and places the result in RAX.
-Per the AMD x84-64 specification, the first argument of a function is placed in RDI.
-So RDI will hold the number the called passed in.
-Also, it is the convention that return values are passed in the RAX register, so we can just return from the function with `retq`.
+called passed in.
+Also, it is the convention that return values are passed in first argument of a function is placed in RDI.
+So RDI will hold the number the Next, the `imul` instruction multiplies the numbers in the RDI and RAX registers, and places the result in RAX.
+Per the [AMD64 ABI][amd64.abi] the the RAX register, so we can just return from the function with `retq`.

 RETQ means that it will pop the current 64-bit value on the stack and jump to